gbv/jskos/jskos.md

-source              [set]                                    sources from which the described resource is derived publisher           [set]                                    agent responsible for making the resource available partOf              [set]                                    [resources] which this resource is part of (if no other field applies) qualifiedRelations  [qualified map] of [qualified relations] qualified relations to other resources rank                [rank]                                   a [rank] (only relevant if the resource is part of a [set])
+source              [set]                                    sources from which the described resource is derived publisher           [set]                                    agent responsible for making the resource available partOf              [set]                                    [resources] which this resource is part of (if no other field applies) qualifiedRelations  [qualified map] of [qualified relation]  qualified relations to other resources qualifiedDates      [qualified map] of [qualified date]      qualified dates (related events or periods) qualifiedLiterals   [qualified map] of [qualified literal]   qualified literals rank                [rank]                                   a [rank] (only relevant if the resource is part of a [set])

 It is RECOMMENDED to always include the fields `uri`, `type`, and `@context`.